 Winter is the one season I dread every year.
 Call me the Grinch, but even with all the pretty twinkly lights and aromatic hot chocolate, I still can’t stand the winter cold — it puts me in a bad mood and wreaks havoc on my skin every year, too.

 I suffer from dry, acne- and eczema-prone skin throughout the year, but I find it only gets worse once winter rolls around.
 My eczema will spread from my hands to my face and even my scalp, while my acne travels from my chin down to my back.
 “The winter weather, with a cold wind, cold temperatures, icy conditions, and low humidity, makes our skin ‘dry out,’” explains Michele Green, M.D., a board-certified dermatologist in New York.
 “Indoor heating, which is also very drying, aggravates this condition — basically, the skin gets drier and increases the incidence of eczema and psoriasis.”
-While it is sometimes tough to keep skin happy during the colder months, it is possible if you’re smart about it and change up your skincare routine.
+While it is sometimes tough to keep skin happy during the colder months, it is possible if you’re smart about it and change up your skincare wardrobe.

 If you suffer from acne